A drug designed for diabetes is now being called the first true longevity medicine. The evidence is real. So are the blind spots.

 The Dependency Question

-This raises questions that extend beyond pharmacology.
+This raises three questions that extend beyond pharmacology:

-Financial commitment.
+- Financial commitment.
 In the US, list prices for these medications have historically ranged from $1,000 to $1,350 per month.
 Novo Nordisk introduced self-pay programs in 2025, bringing the cost down to $349 to $499 per month for Ozempic and $349 per month for Wegovy injections.
 Insurance coverage remains inconsistent and is often limited to diabetes diagnoses.
 Even at reduced prices, a lifelong monthly commitment adds up.

-Supply chain.
+- Supply chain.
 Global shortages have been persistent since 2023.
 Patients who genuinely need these drugs for diabetes management have been unable to access them because of demand from weight loss and off-label use.

-Long-term unknowns.
+- Long-term unknowns.
 If these drugs are suppressing appetite and managing metabolism artificially, what happens to the underlying systems over years and decades?
 The honest answer: nobody knows.
 These drugs have existed in widespread use for less than a decade.
 Nobody has taken them for 20, 30, or 40 years.

 Jitendra Chouksey, founder of FITTR (one of India's largest fitness platforms), has been vocal about the regulatory blind spots surrounding GLP-1 implementation.
 His argument: governments are turning a blind eye to a drug class being deployed at massive scale without long-term safety data, while the fitness and nutrition fundamentals that actually produce sustainable health outcomes get sidelined.
 This isn't unique to India.
 The same pattern is playing out globally.